MEET OUR TEAM

-We are very fortunate to have a board comprised of volunteers with many talents, unending dedication and extensive experience.
-They work tirelessly to provide the leadership necessary for the overall well being of the foundation.
+Our board is comprised of volunteers with many talents, unending dedication and extensive experience.
+They work tirelessly to provide the leadership necessary for the overall well-being of the foundation.

 Board Chair